-5.12.1 Without Battery Feed Relay (Fig. 13)
+5.12.1 Without Battery Feed Relay, Fig. 13

 There are no circuit operations that take place in this circuit.
-However, on outgoing calls the signaling key in the key telephone set, or the key per Fig. 14, is operated which will operate the buzzers directly or by means of the (S) relay, Fig. 10.
+However, on outgoing calls the signaling key in the key telephone set or the key per Fig. 14 is operated, which will operate the buzzers directly or by means of the (S) relay, Fig. 10.

-5.12.2 With Busy Lamps and Control of Time Out Relay (Fig. 47)
+5.12.2 With Busy Lamps and Control of Time-Out Relay, Fig. 47

-When the intercommunicating line is picked up at any station the (BF) relay operates, lighting the busy lamps if provided, and operates the time out relay (TO) in Fig. 45 to prevent it from timing out and releasing any incoming signal on another line, as long as the intercommunicating line is in operation.
+When the intercommunicating line is picked up at any station, the (BF) relay operates, lighting the busy lamps, if provided, and operating the timeout relay (TO) in Fig. 45 to prevent it from timing out and releasing any incoming signal on another line, as long as the intercommunicating line is in operation.

-5.13 INTERCOMMUNICATING LINE CIRCUIT WITH ONE-DAY AUTOMATIC SIGNALING (FIG. 12)
+5.13 INTERCOMMUNICATING LINE CIRCUIT WITH ONE-WAY AUTOMATIC SIGNALING, FIG. 12

 When the intercommunicating line is picked at the calling station, the (AL) relay will operate which will operate the buzzer at the called station.
 When the called station answers, the (BL) relay will operate which will release the (AL) relay.
 This in turn silences the buzzer.
-The (BL) relay remains operated until both the calling and called station disconnect.
+The (BL) relay remains operated until both the calling and called stations disconnect.